-- The implementation of a robust graduated offer and specialist service realignment.

-- Realigning the statutory service.

-- Ensuring there is local area governance and leadership over statutory decision-making.

-- Establishing a backlog team.
+- The implementation of a robust graduated offer and specialist service realignment. - Realigning the statutory service. - Ensuring there is local area governance and leadership over statutory decision-making. - Establishing a backlog team. - A Placement, Provision and Transport Panel. (and a bespoke post-16 one)is now established.

-- Setting up a placement panel.